Harvard University Health Services (HUHS)

 617-495-5711; TTY: 617-495-1211

-The After Hours Urgent Care Clinic (AHUCC) is open nights, weekends, and holidays.
+The After Hours Urgent Care Clinic (AHUCC) is open nights, weekends, and holidays for urgent care.
 Whenever possible, students are encouraged to call their primary care team or mental health provider for advice during regular office hours.

 Primary Care Services